secrez/hardhood/README.md

 A wrapper around hardhat to safely manage encrypted private keys

+An more general alternative to manage encrypted data in .env files is [Cryptoenv](https://github.com/secrez/cryptoenv).
+It also works better with Hardhat :-!

 ## Why Hardhood?

 Hardhat is a fantastic tool.
 The problem is that it does not manage private keys.
 So, users put their keys in git-ignored `.env` files.
 That is very risky, because if someone changes the .gitignore the private keys can be exposed.
 Also, despite being in a git-ignored file, those private keys live on the hard drive, in plain text.
 That sounds terrifying to me.